Mistake #1: Outdated look and feel

 Since it only takes 5 seconds for your visitor to decide if your website is for them or not, the words on your website are crucially important.

 The goal with your copywriting is to hook your visitors emotionally, then your offer and how they will benefit, and back up your claims and have some proof from your past customers to show that your solution works.

 Copywriting can significantly make or break a site so I highly recommend hiring a copywriter that understands direct response marketing.

 Mistake #10: No easy to find ‘call to action’

 You don’t want to confuse your prospects, so having a clear ‘Call To Action’ (CTA) gives a clear instruction of what you want your visitors to do next on your website.
-Ideally the CTA will bring them one step closer to a conversion and will ultimately take them through your sales process.
+Ideally, the CTA will bring them one step closer to conversion and will ultimately take them through your sales process.

-Make sure button color is contrast enough to draw people’s attention to it.
+Make sure the button color is contrast enough to draw people’s attention to it.
 Adding clear space around it can help draw more attention to it.
 Then keep one consistent button color on every page, so your visitors get used to knowing what to click on next.

 If you have a long sales page with multiple sections, you can duplicate the CTA throughout the page, plus you can place it in the sticky top nav, so it’s always in view while scrolling through the page.

 Put a CTA on every page to make it easy for your prospects to find your offers.
 Use wording on your CTA buttons that describe what’s going to happen when they press the button.
-So instead of writing SUBMIT on an enquiry form, write SEND ENQUIRY.
+So instead of writing SUBMIT on an inquiry form, write SEND ENQUIRY.

 Mistake #11: Not easy to navigate